 Paulette has worked in the progressive movement for more than three decades on women’s rights, civic engagement, economic development, and philanthropy.
 She has held positions in foundations and nonprofit organizations, owned a philanthropic consulting practice, and served on many nonprofit boards.
-She currently serves on the Center for Community Change’s Endowment Board, based in Washington, DC, and as Treasurer of the Urgent Action Fund for Women’s Human Rights, an international organization that makes rapid response grants to human rights defenders who are at-risk.
+She currently serves on the Center for Community Change’s Endowment Board, based in Washington, DC, on the Bend the Arc Board, based in New York, and on the Board of the Urgent Action Fund for Women’s Human Rights, an international organization that makes rapid response grants to human rights defenders who are at-risk.
 Paulette also manages a small family foundation in San Francisco.

 She lives in San Francisco with her spouse, David Friedman, and two yellow labs.
 They have three adult children.